Become a superintendent through a 100% online program – from the state’s flagship university.

 Do you want to be part of the next generation of superintendents to lead instructionally effective school districts?
 The University of Kentucky Superintendent Certification Program is fully online and interactive.
 The 12-hour coursework is designed so you can progress through the program without putting your career on hold.
 Courses for the Superintendent program may be applied towards our doctoral degree programs.

 - During your online classes, you will participate in problem-solving sessions with our faculty and invited presenters.
 “Flipped” style learning enables you to prepare for leadership and problem-based seminars with experts.

 - Our faculty are prominent in the state and nationally, with relevant experience in school districts.
 We also partner with practicing experts in the field so you can build useful connections beyond the program.

 - We work with you to guide work-embedded learning, encouraging you to integrate the knowledge you gain with your current career.
-Our courses are research-based, performance-assessed, and standards-aligned and are based on the Interstate School Leaders Licensure Consortium Standards (ISLLC).
+Our courses are research-based, performance-assessed, and standards-aligned and are based on the Professional Standards for Educational Leaders (PSEL).

 We are available to help during your application process.